Pages from the book, "The Philosophy and Science of Health"--Dr.

 Injectable insulin substitutes for the insulin that the body no longer

-the life of the Type I diabetic, is highly questionable when applied
+life of the Type I diabetic, is highly questionable when applied to the

 It is important to note that neither insulin nor any of these oral hypoglycaemic